Difficulty

 How to Hang a Mirror with a French Cleat

-The French Cleat is one of the best solutions for hanging large or heavy wall pieces.
+The French Cleat is another great solution for hanging very large or heavy wall pieces.
 This two-piece combination comes in a variety of sizes capable of handling frames that weigh anywhere from 50 to 400 pounds.

 - Be sure the cleat is centered and level.
 The lip of the cleat will face down, toward the bottom of the frame.

 - Determine where you want to hang your mirror.
-Marking the center point with a pencil.
+Mark the center point with a pencil.

 - Measure from the top of the mirror frame to the bottom of the attached cleat.
-Use this measurement to measure down from the center point on the wall and mark.
+Using this measurement, measure down from the center point on the wall and mark.

-- Using a level, draw a horizontal guideline approximately 6 inches along this point.
+- Use a level and draw a horizontal guideline about 6 inches along this point.

-- Drill pilot holes.
+- Mark and drill the pilot holes.
 Where studs aren’t available, install anchors.

-- Hold the cleat in place and secure with its screws.
+- Hold the cleat in place and screw it in securely.

 - Slide the mirror frame down the wall until the cleats lock together.